 Desert Restoration Corps

 The ﬁrst eight months of the DRC are based out of Ridgecrest, CA. Each team will live and work out of remote tent camps for 10-day periods while undertaking projects, allowing members to fully experience the lands being served.
-While the majority of the season is devoted to mitigating the impacts of Oﬀ-Highway Vehicle (OHV) recreation in the desert surrounding Ridgecrest, Teams will take on additional projects elsewhere in California as the heat of the desert summer encroaches on the ﬁnal two months of the DRC season.
+While the majority of the season is devoted to mitigating the impacts of Oﬀ-Highway Vehicle (OHV) recreation in the desert surrounding Ridgecrest, Teams will take on additional projects elsewhere in California as the heat of the desert summer encroaches during the ﬁnal two months of the work season.
 Projects typically include habitat restoration, fence/barrier construction, public outreach, trail work/assessment, invasive species management, and resource (i.e. water, wildlife) monitoring.

 Members of the Desert Restoration Corps receive or have the option to receive the following trainings or certiﬁcations: